rcoh/rcoh-dot-me-v2/content/posts/cache-oblivious-datastructures.md

 1. The overall goal is to make use of every byte we read when we read an entire block.

-If your data structure or algorithm is recursive (like a tree), it should be layed out in larger and larger chunks, starting from the smallest atomic unit, going up to the entire data structure.
+If your data structure or algorithm is recursive (like a tree), it should be laid out in larger and larger chunks, starting from the smallest atomic unit, going up to the entire data structure.
 At _each level_ of the hierarchy, the data should be stored in a contiguous section of memory.
 If the hardware has some cache size `\(B\)`, then there will be some block size within your data structure that is nearly `\(B\)`.

 2. -->

 ## A new scheme for analyzing algorithms
 Big-O notation by itself can't explain the differences we're seeing.
-The code to search the trees is identical -- the only difference is the order the nodes in the tree are layed out in memory.
+The code to search the trees is identical -- the only difference is the order the nodes in the tree are laid out in memory.

-In standard algorithmic analysis, we implicitly assume that reading from memory is directly proportional to amount of bytes we read.
+In standard algorithmic analysis, we implicitly assume that the cost of reading from memory is directly proportional to amount of bytes we read.
 Read one byte, pay for one byte.
 But the real world doesn't work this way: the layers of software and hardware below your programming language don't work in individual bytes; they work in blocks.[^2] If you want to read one byte, you need to pay for the whole block.
 If you read more bytes from that block, those reads are nearly free.
 To analyze our algorithms, we'll develop a model that's closer to how things work in the real world.

 In developing algorithms that perform optimally regardless of cache size, we'll assume that we have 2 areas of memory: the small fast layer, and the big slow layer.
 Memory can only be moved from the slow layer to the fast layer in fixed size blocks of size `\(B\)`.
 The slow layer is infinitely sized, and the fast layer has size `\(M\)`.[^assum] When we analyze our algorithms we'll analyze them in terms of `\(M\)`, the size of our cache, and `\(B\)`, the size of blocks in the cache.
 Our analyses must hold for any values of `\(M\)` and `\(B\)`.
 Futhermore, the unit of work we'll be analyzing is loading a block from slow memory into fast memory -- other work is considered much faster and not included.